 - Contains Antioxidants

 Kombucha is rich in antioxidants.
-This is likely due to the green tea base.
+This is likely due to the tea base.
 Antioxidants are important as they help protect the body against molecules called free radicals, which can damage cells.

 Kombucha Health Benefits